 There are plenty of things to do in Guatape, with the main focal points being the lake itself, the views from the top of El Penol (the rock) and the colorful zocalos in the small town.
 When I first read about the zocalos I was confused since the word zocalo in Mexico refers to the main square.
 But in Colombia, it’s the name for the lower half of the building which is reinforced and painted to protect it from water.
 Actually, if you look at other Colombian small towns, you’ll notice many of the buildings have zocalos, though none are as decorative as Guatape.

 While the town of Guatape can be explored in an afternoon, the lake is massive and could easily take you a few days to tour it all.
 Use this Guatape guide to create your own travel plan.
+And you’ll definitely want to read this if you’re looking for other day trips from Medellin.

 Things To Do In Guatape